Table of Contents

 Cavities develop from the action of acid in the plaque, which damages the enamel covering your teeth.
 If not removed from the teeth, plaque turns into tartar that can lead to nerve damage, tooth decay, gingivitis and periodontitis, and tooth loss.

-What one needs to know about Symptoms or Signs?
+What one needs to know about Signs & Symptoms?

 Symptoms of cavities that progress to tooth decay are: